The Wood Foundation (TWF) aim to invest £50 million into two key areas, as follows:

 We aim to be an open, intelligent, and thoughtful funder and we recognise that money alone will not solve some of society’s greatest inequalities.
 We apply the principles of venture philanthropy, investing both money and expertise to achieve systemic change within our chosen areas.

-The Trust is proactive by nature and will only accept application through our global citizenship programme.
+The Foundation is proactive by nature and will only accept application through our global citizenship programme.
 Please visit our website for further details.